-The Dehumanizers (1984-present) is a Punk band from Seattle, Washington, USA.
+The Dehumanizers (1984-present): a Punk band from Seattle, Washington, USA.

 t started as a bet between brothers David Ulysses Portnow and his older brother, Infra Ed, that he would have greater success playing the unique style of skate-punk music filled with humor, drug references, and politics he (Dave) preferred, as opposed to playing as a union musician playing covers at parties, company functions, and bar mitzvahs that he was currently employed in.
 David came up with the band name and created a band logo.
 The brothers were jump started rather suddenly by receiving international orders for a non-existent demo tape entitled "Save The World".
 Infra Ed laid down each instrument on each song that Dave wrote, and soon after, the non-existent demo, marketed by Dave, became a reality under the title The Post-Nuke Boys as a rare single sided cassette tape in 1985.
 There was one problem, although the two brothers were clever and industrious, they still didn't have a proper band.